ChrisS561/TLGriffinBooks/README.md

 # Technologies Used
 * *`React.js`*: The front-end of the website is developed using React.js, providing a dynamic and interactive user interface.

-* *`Auth0`*: Auth0 is used for user authentication and authorization, ensuring data security and privacy.
+* *`Firebase`*: Firebase is used for user authentication and authorization, ensuring data security and privacy, and providing real-time database and hosting services.

-* *`AWS Simple Storage (S3)`*: AWS S3 is used for scalable and cost-effective storage of PDF file assets.

 * *`Stripe`*: Stripe is integrated for secure and convenient payment processing.